robsmi-msfte/AVDBlueprint/README.md

 Set-GPRegistryValue -Name "WVD Session Host Policy" -Key "HKLM\SOFTWARE\Policies\Microsoft\Windows NT\Terminal Services" -Type DWORD -ValueName "fDisablePNPRedir" -Value 1
 Set-GPRegistryValue -Name "WVD Session Host Policy" -Key "HKLM\SOFTWARE\Policies\Microsoft\Windows NT\Terminal Services" -Type DWORD -ValueName "fEnableTimeZoneRedirection" -Value 1
 ```

 The group policy settings come from Microsoft documentation: [Group Policy Settings Reference Spreadsheet for Windows 10 ...](https://www.microsoft.com/en-us/download/101451).

+### Code Editors

-* [Visual Studio Code](https://code.visualstudio.com/) is a Microsoft provided suite available for editing, importing, and assigning the Blueprints.
+[Visual Studio Code](https://code.visualstudio.com/) is a Microsoft provided suite available for editing, importing, and assigning the Blueprints.
 If using VS Code, the following extensions will greatly assist the efforts:|

 * Azure Resource Manager Tools
 * XML Formatter
 * PowerShell extension (so that all work can be performed within one tool)

    There may be other extensions available that perform the same functionality

+### Customized Blueprint Storage During Assignment

-* To store scripts and any other objects needed during Blueprint assignment on Internet connected assigments, a publically web location can be used to store scripts and other objects needed during Blueprint assigment.
+To store scripts and any other objects needed during Blueprint assignment on Internet connected assignments, a publicly web location can be used to store scripts and other objects needed during Blueprint assigment.
 [Azure Storage Blob](https://azure.microsoft.com/en-us/services/storage/blobs/) is one possible method to make the scripts and other objects available.
 Whatever method chosed, the access method should be "public" and "anonymous" read-only access.

+### Repeated assignment considerations

-* If you need to delete a deployment with the intent of starting over with a new deployment, you will need to change the "Deployment Prefix" value in the "assign_default.json" file.
+If you need to delete a deployment with the intent of starting over with a new deployment, you will need to change the "Deployment Prefix" value in the "assign_default.json" file.
   This file is used to prefix most of the Azure resources created during the deployment, including an [Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) object.
   Azure Key Vault is used to store and retrieve cryptogrphic keys used by cloud apps and services, and as such is treated with great care in Azure.
   When an Azure Key Vault is deleted, it transitions to a "soft delete" state for a period of time, before actually being deleted.
   While an Azure Key Vault is in soft delete state, another key vault cannot be created with the same name.
 Therefore, if you do not change your
   Resource Prefix value for subsequent deployments, the subsequent deployments will fail with an error referencing Key Vault name.

-* Create a Resource Group for your Blueprint resources
+### Create a Resource Group for your Blueprint resources

 During the Blueprint deployment process, you will be creating some resources that you may want to retain after the blueprint has been deployed.
 Depending on various factors, you may create a managed identity, a storage blob, etc. To that end, you could create a resource group, and in that resource group you only create items that are related to your Blueprint work.
 Another reason for this is that you can build and deconstruct a Blueprint, over and over, yet retain some of the core objects necessary, which will save time and effort.

     Example: WVDBlueprint-RG

-* Development and/or Production environments can be used to work with the Blueprint code
+### Development and/or Production environments can be used to work with the Blueprint code

 Development environments are well suited to streamlining workflows such as [“import”](https://docs.microsoft.com/en-us/azure/governance/blueprints/how-to/import-export-ps) and [“assign”](https://docs.microsoft.com/en-us/azure/governance/blueprints/how-to/manage-assignments-ps) the Blueprints.
 PowerShell or CloudShell can be utilized for various tasks.
 If using PowerShell, you may need to import the [Az.Blueprint module](https://docs.microsoft.com/en-us/azure/governance/blueprints/how-to/manage-assignments-ps#add-the-azblueprint-module) for PowerShell.
 ## Trademarks

 This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft trademarks or logos is subject to and must follow  [Microsoft's Trademark & Brand Guidelines](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general) .
 Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
 Any use of third-party trademarks or logos are subject to those third-party's policies.